ptlis/conneg/README.md

 );
 ```

-This will return a string representation of the best matching mime-type specified by the server's preferences (e.g. 'application/json').
+This will return a string representation of the best matching mime-type specified by the server's preferences, for example 'application/json'.

+Negotiation of Language, Encoding & Charset can be done by using the appropriate method (languageBest, encodingBest & charsetBest respectively).

 **Note:** server preferences a string-encoded as described [in the documentation](http://ptlis.github.io/conneg/basics.html#type-preference-encodings).

-See the [detailed usage docs](http://ptlis.github.io/conneg/usage.html) for further (more complex) exampples.
+See the [detailed usage docs](http://ptlis.github.io/conneg/usage.html) for further (more complex) examples.